CCBDA-UPC/Assignments-2025/Lab02.md

 # How to submit this assignment:

 Use the **private** repo named *https://github.com/CCBDA-UPC/2025-2-xx*.
-It needs to have the file `README.md` with your responses to the above questions and the python requested files.
+It needs to have the file `README.md` with your responses to the above questions.
+You may want to add some additional files with screenshots (linked to the README.md).

 Make sure that you have updated your local GitHub repository (using the `git`commands `add`, `commit` and `push`) with all the files generated during this session.